elizaOS/jeju/documentation/index.md

   - icon: 🚀
     title: EVM Compatible
     details: Full EVM compatibility.
-Works with Foundry, Hardhat, and Remix.
+Works with Foundry, Remix, and all EVM tooling.
 ---

 ## About Jeju